 Incoming group balanced between track, field athletes

-Joe Stephens enters his second year with the University of Wyoming track & field and cross country programs for the 2013-14 seasons.
+Joe Stephens enters his third year with the University of Wyoming track & field and cross country programs in 2014-15.
 His primary responsibilities as a coach are with the distance runners, while most of his time is spent as the overall teams' recruiting coordinator.